Metron-Project/metron-project.github.io/blog/2026-01-01-december/index.md

 ### Built-in Web Reader

-The web reader using [HTMX](https://htmx.org/) automatically saves your reading position and progress, so you can pick up right where you left off.
+The web reader uses [HTMX](https://htmx.org/) and automatically saves your reading position and progress, so you can pick up where you left off.

 ### Reading Lists

-Import reading lists from [Metron](https://metron.cloud) using the API.
-The reading list feature automatically tracks which issues are in your library and identifies missing issues from your collection.
+You can import reading lists from [Metron](https://metron.cloud) using the API.
+The feature automatically tracks which issues are in your library and shows you which ones you're missing.

 <img
   src={require('./reading_list.png').default}